andressabertolini/frontpedia/ReactJS/Create a page navigation with routes.md

 import Contact from './pages/Contact';
 ```

 Finally, we will create the routes for our menu with the <Navigation /> component inside the App() function.
+(You can delete the default content)
 ```
 <Router>
   <Navigation />